 Both planned and unplanned inventory counts help you keep track of your merchandise.
 When you only perform inventory counts once a year, you may have no idea how much theft has occurred, when it happened, or whether it was shoplifting or employee theft.

 By counting inventory more often, there’s a better chance that you can find video evidence of the theft.
 This does two things.
 First, you might be able to recover some of the stolen property.
-Second, it makes people think they’ll get caught, collapsing the theft triangle.
+Second, it makes people think they’ll get caught, collapsing any potential theft triangle.

 2. Have two people check all shipping manifests